hujanais/hujanais.github.io/edge-llm/part-2/README.md

 docker pull ollama/ollama
 docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama

+# if the docker container has stopped, you can restart it.
+docker start container_name

 ```
 ## Work with ollama with command-line inside the docker container
 ```